-- Begin a lesson with a short review of previous learning (1)
+- Begin a lesson with a short review of previous learning (principle 1)

-Rosenshine suggests devoting between five and eight minutes every day, preferably at the start of a lesson, to revise previous learning.
-Our cognitive load is limited, so if we don’t review previously anchored memories, remembering old information will hinder us from acquiring new information and making it stick.
+Rosenshine suggests devoting between 5 and 8 minutes every day, preferably at the start of a lesson, to revise previous learning.
+Our cognitive load is limited, so if we don’t review previously anchored memories, remembering old information will hinder us from acquiring new information.

-- Present new material in small steps with student practice (2)
+- Present new material in small steps with student practice (principle 2)

 The Cognitive Load Theory explains how our working memory has a limited capacity.
 If students are presented with too much information at once, the brain suffers from something known as overload.
-This causes the learning process to slow down, since the brain can no longer process all the information being presented in bulk.
+This causes the learning process to slow down, since the brain can no longer process all the information.
 Introducing learning material in small steps helps prevent a cognitive overload.

 Delivering new information to students by linking it to something or some process they are familiar with, allows them to gain a quicker understanding of the topic.
-This is especially true of more conceptual ideas, which require deeper connections to become anchored and understood in all their implications.
+This is especially true of more conceptual ideas, which require deeper connections to become anchored and understood.

 1. ABC brainstorm

-To implement the learning technique ABC brainstorm, we advise you to divide your students into groups of two or three.
-Indicate the new topic or subject, without further explanation, and ask them to write down a word or short phrase concerning the topic: one for each letter of the alphabet.
+To implement the learning technique ABC brainstorm, we suggest you group your students in teams of 2 or 3.
+Indicate the new topic or subject, without further explanation, and ask them to write down a word or short phrase concerning the topic: 1 for each letter of the alphabet.
 Together, they are challenged to help each other and come up with words and/or sentences for as many letters as possible.

-This learning technique can be implemented on paper, or on the whiteboard.
+This learning technique can be implemented on paper, or on the interactive whiteboard.
 If you decide to forward a standard layout to your students, they could work on their own devices.
-It’s up to you as their teacher.
-There are many ways of applying this technique.

 Brainstorm together, on a central screen

 If you prefer to simplify it a bit for your students by not asking them to come up with words from A to Z, try dividing it in blocks of three letters.
 That way students have more than one letter to choose from.
-There are numerous standard layouts you could forward to your students, and/or embed in a LessonUp lesson.
+There are many layouts you could forward to your students or upload in LessonUp.